Raj-pandian/Chatbot/README.md

 		Then using this model we can predict the output.

-Using Flask to create a Front End UI.
+Created the Front End UI using Flask.

 Technology Stack